mathieujee/Teaching-HEIGVD-AIT-2016-Labo-Docker/report/lab_report.md

 ## Introduction

+For this lab, we will use the simple distributed system with a load-balancer and webapps from the previous lab.
+The goal is to configure our system to be able to take action automatically when we add or remove webapps.

+We will have to setup a process supervisor for our Docker containers.
+By default, Docker accepts only one process per container.
+We will use a process suervisor called `S6` to bypass this constraint.
+Then, we will install a tool to manage membership in the web server cluster.
+This tool, called `Serf`, will ofer the possibility to react to membership changes using a template engine to genereate new configuration files for the load-balancer.

+At the end of this lab, our load-balancer will be able to automatically modify its configuration when we add or remove a webapp.

 ## Task 0: Identify issues and install the tools

 - **M1:**

 - **M2:**

 - **M3:**

 - **M4:**

 - **M5**:

 - **M6:**

 Stats: